pierowemyss/FreeRCM/README.md

 ### 2. Set up or modify a simulation:

-Add components by clicking the "Add Components" button and delete them by selecting a component and clicking "Delete Component."
+Add components by clicking the "Add Component" button and delete them by selecting a component and clicking "Delete Component."
 Make sure three components are in the "Selected Components" box before continuing.
 Components can be added to or removed from here by selecting a component and clicking ">>" or "<<."

 <p align="center">
 <img width="798" alt="SimSetUp" src="https://github.com/user-attachments/assets/bd2dbf04-9efb-44ab-b188-7b4fd0517e48">